CANPACK Reports Full Year 2022 Results

 Forward-Looking Statements Disclaimer

-Forward-looking statements can be identified by the use of forward-looking terminology, including, but not limited to, the terms “anticipate,” “assume,” “expect,” “suggests,” “plan,” “believe,” “intend,” “estimates,” “targets,” “projects,” “forecasts,” “should,” “could,” “would,” “may,” “will” and other similar expressions or, in each case, their negative or other variations or comparable terminology.
+These forward-looking statements can be identified by the use of forward-looking terminology, including the terms “anticipate,” “assume,” “expect,” “suggests,” “plan,” “believe,” “intend,” “estimates,” “targets,” “projects,” “forecasts,” “should,” “could,” “would,” “may,” “will” and other similar expressions or, in each case, their negative or other variations or comparable terminology.

 All statements other than statements of historical facts included in this document, including, without limitation, statements regarding our future financial position, risks and uncertainties related to our business, strategy, capital expenditures, projected costs and our plans and objectives for future operations, may be deemed to be forward-looking statements.
 These forward-looking statements are subject to a number of risks and uncertainties.